 Computer Applications Lab (the CAL)

 The home of Scientific Computing at Evergreen, the CAL supports students enrolled in the physical and natural sciences.
 Each of its two teaching labs contains 26 workstations.

 Royalties received from the PLATO computer-aided instruction materials developed at Evergreen support technology grants and an annual lecture series on computer-related topics.
 The Lecture Series (a.k.a.
 Cutting Edge Symposium) supports an annual guest speaker series on computers and technology.
 Some past themes include computers in the arts, software engineering, artificial intelligence, and the Internet.
 Technology grants support projects that strengthen and enhance curriculum incorporating the use of computer technology.

 Evergreen offers students a collection of tools to make robots, including Arduino microcontrollers, Scribblers, and iRobots.

-Evergreen’s QuaSR (Quantitative and Symbolic Reasoning) Center provides a supportive space for students who need assistance in math, economics, biology, chemistry, physics, statistics, music reading, and anything else scientific or mathematical.
+Evergreen’s QuaSR Center provides a supportive space for students who need assistance in a variety of topics.
 During the school year, drop-in tutoring is available six days a week.
-Many students use the QuaSR Center to do homework and get occasional help when they need it.
-Others come for more individual help or to work in small groups.
 The center’s student tutors have demonstrated expertise in the subjects they teach.